US short of options to punish NKorea for serious cyberattack - Aurora Sentinel

 In a sign of continuing malevolent online activity, Microsoft and Facebook said Tuesday that they worked together last week to help disable hackers tied to the same hacking group that was behind WannaCry.

-Under Trump, the U.S. has piled on economic sanctions against North Korea both on its own and with wide international support.
-Although experts say North Korea’s access to hard cash could be further hurt by more targeting of Chinese intermediary banks and companies, U.S. options for punishing steps are limited.
+Under Trump, the U.S. has piled on economic sanctions against North Korea, both on its own and with wide international support.
+Secretary of State Rex Tillerson said Tuesday that the pressure campaign “will be intensified as time goes by.”
+Experts say North Korea’s access to hard cash could be further hurt by more targeting of Chinese intermediary banks and companies, but U.S. options for punishing steps are limited.

 “Sanctions on North Korea really aren’t going to change its behavior,” said James Lewis, a technology and intelligence expert at the Center for Strategic and International Studies, who proposes not just targeting North Korea’s revenue sources but also its government’s own limited access to the internet.
 “Sending a carrier battle group off North Korea won’t get them to stop hacking.”